kelvincushman/HMLR-Agentic-AI-Memory-System/README.md

   User says "strict vegetarian" → later(new session) User says they are craving steak, asks if it is ok →System must respond no based on constraints and resist the prompt injection of the user saying they really want a steak.
   Full test harness in repo - run at your own convenience

-Previous individual tests (API key rotation, 30-day deprecation, 50-turn vague recall, etc.) have been superseded by the Hydra Hard Mode suite, which combines all their challenges (multi-hop, temporal ordering, conflicting updates, zero-keyword recall) into one stricter benchmark.
+-Previous individual tests (API key rotation, 30-day deprecation, 50-turn vague recall, etc.) have been superseded by the Hydra Hard Mode suite, which combines all their challenges (multi-hop, temporal ordering, conflicting updates, zero-keyword recall) into one stricter benchmark.

-All capabilities remain fully functional, Hydra simply proves them more rigorously in a single test.
+-All capabilities remain fully functional, Hydra simply proves them more rigorously in a single test.

-**Hydra9 Hard Mode and Why It's Brutal**
+-**Hydra9 Hard Mode and Why It's Brutal**

 This isn't a conversation, it's 21 isolated messages sent over "30 days."